 The land record map by far the most heavily accessed map in a city or county web map portal and in this article I’m going to be showing the elements that make up a superb interactive land record map.

-Through my work at Mango I’ve created dozens of land parcel maps and viewed countless more from counties and cities across the country.
+Through my work at Mango I’ve created dozens of land parcel maps and viewed countless more from counties and cities across the country using our web GIS.
 Some get it right, but many don’t.
 Following the steps in this video will allow you to be one of the ones that get it right.

 You might have been making maps for years, but often these maps were either for your own use or only shared with a small knowledgeable group within your organization.
 I know that the thought of opening up our work to the entire internet can be a little daunting to say the least.
 But fear not, if you follow the simple steps in this tutorial you will have a land records map that residents, assessors and appraisers will love.Opening up our work to the entire internet can be a little daunting to say the least. #cartography… Click To Tweet